adjust/corona_sdk/README.md

 ## Summary

-This is the Corona SDK of Adjust™.
+This is the Adjust™ plugin for Solar2D (ex Corona SDK).
 You can read more about Adjust™ at [adjust.com].

 ## Table of contents